National Record Store Day 2024: How much are your old vinyls worth?

 What are the most valuable records?

-Fans of American rock band The Velvet Underground could be in for a treat – with its record ‘The Velvet Underground & Nico’ recently selling for over £7,500.
+Fans of American rock band The Velvet Underground could be in for a treat, with their record ‘The Velvet Underground & Nico’ recently selling for over £7,500.

 The most expensive LP on the list was designed by Andy Warhol, featuring his iconic yellow banana cover of the record.
 Surprisingly, the album only sold 30,000 albums in its first five years – despite now being recognised as one of the most influential albums in music history.